The pixel

 What are semiconductors used for?

-Semiconductors are used in a wide range of applications and span across a plurality of industries.
+Semiconductors are crucial to our technological advancement.
 Here are some of the newer, more exciting applications for semiconductors.

 Semiconductors and the Internet of Things (IoT)